 In Southern Italy the custom is to make zeppole for the feast of San Giuseppe (Saint Joseph), which falls on March 19—Father’s Day in Italy!
-Although March is long gone, we thought this recipe for Zeppole from Chef Daniela in Rome would be the perfect treat to celebrate fathers this weekend!
+Although March is long gone, we thought this recipe for Zeppole would be the perfect treat to celebrate fathers this weekend!

 1. Put the water, sugar, butter, and salt in a saucepan over medium high heat.
 When the water starts to boil, reduce heat and gradually whisk in the flour, mixing all until you have a smooth batter that easily slides pulls away from the side of the pan.
 Add the eggs one at a time, beating vigorously until all are incorporated and the batter is smooth and shiny.

 2. Transfer the mixture onto a greased surface and let rest, loosely covered, for 20 minutes.

 3. Roll into a tube, cut small, 12 cm (5 inch) pieces, and roll them to form balls of dough.